 Around the ages of 7 or 8 years children typically begin piano lessons.
 You can also start them younger if your children are able to focus.
 The younger students start learning the better.
 Students that start lessons at age 5 are better able to grasp concepts and tend to learn more quickly than older children.

 Children 7-8 are usually ready to sit still and concentrate and their hands are big enough to reach the keys.
 By age 8, children usually have developed the ability to do abstract reasoning which is needed for staff note reading.
 If your children are naturally focused kiddos, you can always start younger.

 Lori St. Clair, from Lori’s School of Music offers piano lessons based out of Independence.
 Lori offers both classes and private lessons for students who wish to learn how to play the piano.

-Lessons are only $12.50 per lesson, which is super affordable for families – especially if you have more than one child.
+Lessons are super affordable for families – especially if you have more than one child.

 A huge and heartfelt thanks to Lori for sharing her expertise on why music is such an essential part of helping our children grow!
 If you’re interested in helping your little one learn how to play, Lori’s School of Music is now enrolling for summer classes and private lessons.
 Call Lori anytime at (816) 478-4838 and be sure to let her know that iFamilyKC sent you!

 Give your child the gift that lasts a lifetime…..Music!